mapbox/mapbox-gl-js/API.md

 object has members `line` (number) and `message` (string).

-This expects the style to be given as a string, rather than an object, so that it can return accurate line numbers for errors.
-If you happen to have an object, you'll need to use JSON.stringify() to convert it to a string first.
+This expects the style to be given as a string, rather than an object, so that it can return accurate line numbers for errors. if you happen to have a JSON object already, use validate.parsed() instead.

 ### Parameters